The Wisp & The Wonder

 bathed by both warm rain and your care.

 and raindrop-trickled nose.

 A small clearing in the woods called my name.

 The moss, sunlit and soft.

 The trees, serving shelter.

-A deep sigh escapes my lips as eyelids close.
+A deep sigh escaped my lips as eyelids closed;

 I too am interwoven with the world.

 and fragile fetus in a womb.